TRACE: Unlocking Effective CXL Bandwidth via Lossless Compression and Precision Scaling: Background and Motivation

+Long context inference increasingly becomes KV-dominated because the two memory terms scale differently.
+Model weights are a fixed, one-time footprint that can be prefetched and reused across tokens, while the KV cache grows linearly with both context length and batch size and must be accessed (read and updated) during decoding~\cite{liu2023deja}.
+As context and batch increase, KV therefore becomes the dominant consumer of capacity and memory bandwidth in inference serving.

-Lossless compression cuts memory footprint without hurting accuracy in LLM inference, but generic codecs are weak on raw LLM tensors.
-Table~\ref{tab:direct compression ratios} shows that LZ4~\cite{lz4-link} often yields no savings on weights or KV, and ZSTD~\cite{zstd-link} is modest on weights (about 17–23\%) and barely helps on KV (about 1–7\%) across common models and BookSum.
+Lossless compression is the cleanest way to reduce traffic without paying an accuracy tax.
+However, generic codecs are weak on raw LLM tensors stored in the standard word-based floating-point layout.
+We evaluate LZ4~\cite{lz4-link} and ZSTD~\cite{zstd-link} \textit{directly} on weights and KV for common models on the BookSum dataset.
+Table~\ref{tab:direct compression ratios} shows that under the conventional layout, LZ4 provides little savings and ZSTD yields only modest gains on weights and limited gains on KV.

-Two factors explain this.
-First, IEEE floats mix sign, exponent, and mantissa at the byte level.
-Byte-oriented codecs then see high entropy, especially when exponents vary, so repeated structure is hidden even when magnitudes are similar.
-Second, KV is written token by token.
-That layout reflects per-token variation and hides the correlation that exists across tokens along the channel dimension.

-Prior work points to where the structure is that channels correlate across adjacent tokens~\cite{liu2024kivi,zhang2024kv}.
-For LLaMA~2, grouping KV by channel reduced relative reconstruction error from 13.67 (token grouping) to 4.55~\cite{liu2024kivi}.
-This motivates a layout-first approach: reorganize floating-point fields to expose similarity, and store KV in channel-major windows with compact exponent metadata (for example, a base exponent per channel plus small deltas).
-With layouts that reflect how tensors vary, standard lossless codecs become much more effective while keeping values exact.
-The design section builds on these observations.
+This behavior is not surprising once we look at what the codec actually sees.
+IEEE floating-point values interleave sign, exponent, and mantissa at byte granularity, so even small exponent variation quickly destroys byte-level repetition.
+KV further exacerbates this because it is produced token by token, so the write order fragments any cross-token regularity into many short, high-entropy streams.
+In other words, the conventional layout does not preserve the natural axes along which KV evolves smoothly, so a byte-oriented compressor has little opportunity to form long matches.

+Fig.~\ref{fig:kv-visualize} provides a clue about where the structure lives.
+In both the key and value caches, the surface changes less abruptly when moving along the channel dimension than when moving along token position.
+The patterns are coherent rather than noise-like, which indicates that KV has exploitable regularity, but that regularity becomes difficult to access when the system exposes KV as token-major byte streams.

+The takeaway is that the tensors are not inherently incompressible.
+The bottleneck is representational.
+Under the conventional word layout, the system presents weight and KV tensors to the memory tier as short, mixed-field byte streams that obscure cross-element structure.
+This raises a central systems question for the rest of the paper: How can a CXL memory tier preserve and exploit this structure to reduce traffic, while keeping the CXL.mem interface and existing runtimes unchanged?